MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

       <value>True</value>
    </setting>
    ```
 2. In **On-premises data gateway** > **Service Settings**, restart the gateway.

+> [!NOTE]
+> Enabling _StreamBeforeRequestCompletes_ may cause query reliability issues when using slow data sources or with unstable/limited network connections.

 ## Optimize performance by excluding specific folders from antivirus scanning